 is a small tube placed in your vein that is used to give you medicine or liquids.

-Healthcare providers will teach you how to manage your diabetes.
+Your diabetes care team will teach you how to manage type 1 diabetes.
 They may also visit you at home to teach you more about diabetes, or you may attend classes.
 Your providers will teach you what to do if your blood sugar level goes too high or too low.
 They will also help you plan sick day management.
 Ask how to dispose of used needles and syringes.

-Uncontrolled diabetes can damage your nerves, veins, and arteries.
+Diabetes that is not controlled can damage your nerves, veins, and arteries.
 Long-term high blood sugar levels can damage your eyes and kidneys.
-Damage to arteries increases your risk of heart attack and stroke.
+Damage to arteries increases your risk for heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
-Diabetes is life-threatening if it is not controlled.
-Control your blood glucose levels to reduce your risk for health problems.
+Complications (health problems) of diabetes can become life-threatening.
+Control your blood sugar levels to lower your risk for health problems.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.